-Jupiter comes to opposition about every 13 months.
-In other words, that’s how long Earth takes to travel once around the sun relative to Jupiter.
-For instance, last year – in 2015 – Jupiter’s opposition date was February 6.
-Next year – in 2017 – it’ll be April 7.
+Jupiter comes to opposition roughly every 13 months.
+That’s how long Earth takes to travel once around the sun relative to Jupiter.
+As a result – according to our earthly calendars – Jupiter’s opposition comes about a month later each year.

 Last year – in 2019 – Jupiter’s opposition date was June 10.

 Next year – in 2021 – it’ll be August 19.